gdikovg/Front-end-Web-Development/01.Bootstrap/01.LessThemingWithHarp.js/README.md

 }

 ------------------------------------------------------------------------------------------------------------------------------------------------
 version 0.1- Create Home page.
-In the next step, we'll work on customizing "index.ejs".
+In the next step, I work on customizing "index.ejs".
 The home page for the restaurant website will be split into four main parts:

 1.Adding the primary header image.